Bidders' Responses to Auction Format Change in Internet Display Advertising Auctions: Aggregate Response: Difference-in-Differences Regressions

 \subsection{Interpretation of Results}

-We draw two insights from the results just described.
-First, the results indicate that at least a subset of bidders responded suboptimally to the format change.
-Imagine that all bidders were rational and assume, for simplicity, that they have private values: under the SPA, they bid their valuation of each impression, and so the average revenue is the mean of the maximum of the second-highest valuation by bidders and the reserve price.
-After the format change, the bidders would shade their bids compared to their valuations according to some Bayesian Nash equilibrium.
+\newgwR{The results suggest that at least a subset of bidders responded suboptimally to the format change.} Imagine that all bidders were rational and assume, for simplicity, that they have private values: under the SPA, they bid their valuation of each impression, and so the average revenue is the mean of the maximum of the second-highest valuation by bidders and the reserve price.
+After the format change, the bidders would shade their bids relative to their valuations according to some Bayesian Nash equilibrium.
 The average price would stabilize, immediately after the format change, at a level sustained by the equilibrium.
-Contrary to these predictions, we observe that the average price levels initially went up after each of the format changes compared to the average price levels under SPAs, and that the increase dissipated over time for the three format changes in 2019 and 2020.
+Contrary to these predictions, we observe that the average price levels initially went up after each of the format changes compared to the average price levels under SPAs, and that the increase \newgwR{seems to dissipate} over time for {\em the three format changes in 2019 and 2020.}

 We interpret this \emph{transitory} increase in prices as evidence that (i) some bidders shaded their bids insufficiently under the new regime of FPAs relative to their rational, best-response strategy, and (ii) these bidders gradually learned to shade their bids to a level sustained by a rational strategy.
-It is important to note that the transition to FPA for each publisher was both transparent at the auction level----the auction type was sent in the bid request---and communicated proactively by publishers to demand-side platforms.
+It is important to note that the transition to FPA for each publisher was both transparent at the auction level---the auction type was sent in the bid request---and communicated proactively by publishers to demand-side platforms.